Search

 Ounasvaara Trail

 I chose to visit Finnish Lapland which is probably the best known.
-Much of Lapland lies within the Arctic Circle – an imaginary line where places above it have at least 1 day of always night or 1 day of absolute light per year.
+Much of Lapland lies within the Arctic Circle.
+This is an imaginary line where places above it have at least 1 day of always night or 1 day of absolute light per year.

 Lapland What to visit Rovaniemi